 41. Sudden Death

-This is a term which refers to a short sequence of moves, including threats and counter threats.
+This is a term that refers to a short sequence of moves, including threats and counter-threats.

 44. Time Control

 This indicates the time limit that a chess player has to finish a certain number of moves.

 This refers to a situation in which a player must finish up a disproportionate number of moves before the time control.

 46. Under Promotion

 This means a pawn is promoted to a piece other than the queen.
 A player can under-promote the pawn to gain a better advantage or to avoid a stalemate.

 This means a flaw in a position, for example, a bad bishop, a shortage of space, a blocked pawn, or any other flaw which ups the chance of losing.